Create PlantUML diagrams directly in Miro

 Can we collaborate in real time?

 You can paste code from any source.
-For governance, keep PlantUML snippets in your docs repo and paste into Miro during reviews; the diagram remains editable from the board.
+For governance, keep PlantUML snippets in your docs repository and paste into Miro during reviews; the diagram stays editable from the board.

 Summary